AstunTechnology/ssdidocs/docs/ssdi_adminguidance.rst

 Figure 7.1.3: The lower section of the groups editing interface (intermediate section on translations for this group name not shown)

-To add a new group, click the blue "New group" button below the list (not shown in figure 7.1.1).
+To add a new group, click the blue "New group" button below the list.
 This brings up the same dialogue shown in figures 7.1.1-7.1.3.

 Manage Users
 ------------